conda-forge/lal-feedstock/README.md

 Summary: LSC Algorithm Library

 The LSC Algorithm Library for gravitational wave data analysis.
-This package contains the shared-object libraries and python bindings needed to run applications that use the LAL library.
+This package contains the shared-object libraries needed to run applications that use the LAL library.
+If you want to install the Python bindings, please install the associated python-lal package.

 Current build status